prototypefund/Digital_Bargeld-docs/api-bank.rst

   interface WireDetails {
     type: string; // Only 'test' value admitted so far.
-    bank_uri: URI of the bank.
+    bank_uri: URL of the bank.
     account_number: bank account number of the user attempting to withdraw.
   }